danielfett/inetbox.py/README.md

 systemctl start miqro_truma
 ```

-## Usage
+## Using the MQTT Service

-In the following, only the MQTT service will be explained.
+In the following, the MQTT service will be explained.
 You need an MQTT broker running (e.g. [Mosquitto](https://mosquitto.org/)) for this to work and you should be familiar with basic MQTT concepts.

 ### Configuration